alirezat66/solar_monitoring/packages/monitoring_repository/README.md

 ### Features

-- `getMonitoringData({required DateTime date, required EnergyType type})`: Fetches energy monitoring data for the specified date and energy type.
+- `getMonitoringData({required DateTime date, required EnergyType type, bool resetCache = false})`: Fetches energy monitoring data for the specified date and energy type.
+The `resetCache` parameter can be used to reset the cache before fetching data.
+- `resetCache()`: Resets the cache to clear stored monitoring data.
+- `clearCache()`: Clears the cache.

 ### Example Usage